zhliau/fika-spt-server-docker/README.md

 ```

 ### When Fika server mod is updated for the same SPT version
-The image will hopefully be updated to set the correct Fika server mod version, and the image will be rebuilt with the same SPT version tag.
+The image will hopefully be updated in a timely manner to the new Fika server mod version, and the image will be rebuilt with the same SPT version tag.
 Thus, all you will need to do is
 - Pull the image again
 - Restart the container

 The container will validate your Fika server mod version matches the image's expected version, and if not it will
 - Back up the entire Fika server mod including configs to a `backups/fika` directory in the mounted server directory
 - Install the expected fika server mod version
-- Copy your old fika config.jsonc into the server mod config directory
+- Copy your old fika.jsonc config into the server mod config directory

+> [!NOTE]
+> The existing config is not guaranteed to work across versions.
+Expect to do some troubleshooting here especially if config options are added/removed in the new Fika server mod version.

 ### When SPT updates
 A new image will be tagged with the new SPT version number, and thus you will need to